Hanitapatel/stock-analysis/README.md

 -	Save the user’s time

 ## Disadvantage of refactored VBA script
--Time consuming
+- Time consuming
--It can crash your original script
+- It can crash your original script